 set http_proxy=127.0.0.1:8866 set https_proxy=127.0.0.1:8866

-Once the Fiddler Everywhere proxy is set, we could immediately capture traffic through the terminal application.
+Once the Fiddler Everywhere proxy is set, you can immediately capture traffic through the terminal application.

-Example for requesting while using curl via iTerm2 and intercepting the traffic in Fiddler Everywhere
+Example for requesting while using curl through iTerm2 and intercepting the traffic in Fiddler Everywhere

 curl https://docs.telerik.com/fiddler-everywhere --